Leonti/kafka-ssm-security/README.md

 That is, a parameter of `/kafka-security/$cluster/topics/$topicname` with value `1,10,24` will create a topic called `$topicname` with `ReplicationFactor=1, Partitions=10, RetentionHours=24`.
+To create a topic with default retention policy use `-` instead of a number like `1,10,-`

 Deleting a topic from the parameter store will _not_ delete the topic data.
+Updating topic config in parameter store will not cause topic config to be updated (for now), but the app will notify you when they are not in sync with `topics_out_of_sync` metric and an error message in logs so you can adjust either side manually.

 #### Users
 User records in SSM come in two parts: the User data (with associated ACLs),